FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/building-businesses-for-the-future-of-the-decentralized-web.md

 ## Data Businesses of the Web2 Past and the Web3 Future

-> Filecoin is a movement to create a decentralized, efficient, and robust foundation for humanity’s information. - Colin Evran
+> "Filecoin is a movement to create a decentralized, efficient, and robust foundation for humanity’s information."
+>
+> — Colin Evran

 This vision presents a massive business opportunity.
 In the next four years, the [amount of data produced globally will triple to about 175 zettabytes](https://www.forbes.com/sites/tomcoughlin/2018/11/27/175-zettabytes-by-2025/).
 Today’s data storage infrastructure is only capable of maintaining 5% of that anticipated data.